Pooja11sree/Simple_Calculator/README.md

-#🔢 Simple Calculator in Java
+#🔢 Simple Calculator in Java:
 This is a basic console-based calculator written in Java that performs simple arithmetic operations on two integers.

 #✅ Features :
 Addition (+)